-I always make potato salad for our 4th of July cookouts, and I usually make the kind that’s made with vegan mayonnaise.
-This year when planning what to make, I decided to ditch the oily mayo, and I also thought about my heritage.
-A warm German potato salad seems like a nice change from the usual.
+I like to make potato salad for summertime cookouts, and I usually make the kind that’s made with vegan mayonnaise.
+Occasionally I decide to ditch the oily mayo and make a warm German potato salad.
+It’s a nice change from the usual.

-It’s believed that potato salad originated in Germany, and the American potato salad that we know and love was probably brought to the U.S. by German and European settlers during the nineteenth century.
-The Americanized version is usually served cold, and it’s made with mayonnaise, herbs and vegetables like onions and celery, where the original German kind, called “Kartoffelsalat,” is served warm and is made with vinegar, herbs, and bacon.
+It’s believed that potato salad originated in Germany.
+The American potato salad that we know and love was probably brought to the U.S. by German and European settlers during the nineteenth century.
+Known as kartoffelsalat, German potato salad is usually served warm and is made with vinegar, herbs, and bacon.
+The Americanized version is usually served cold, and it’s made with mayonnaise, herbs and vegetables like onions and celery.

 Vegan German Potato Salad